21 Ways to Eat Healthy at Disney World

 Order the Child’s Size

 The key to keeping a healthy diet is to watch portion sizes, but Disney’s version of a healthy portion is probably different than yours.
 One option is to look for the kid-size meals on the menu of any sit-down or quick-service restaurant.
 However, being able to order a meal for yourself from the menu will depend on the location—some let you eat what the kiddos do, others won’t.
-And be mindful of these 20 Healthy Foods You Better Eat in Moderation, too.
+And be mindful of these healthy foods to eat in moderation, too.

 Look for Healthier Options at Your Resort